skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 The Queen seems to approve.
 "You are very wise.
 It is your old employer, and my former servant, the traitorous Noreeno.
 He failed his master when he did not have the wit to take the orb from you.
-He reward is that he must now ride south and act as the mouthpiece for his master."
+His reward is that he must now ride south and act as the mouthpiece for his master."

 Thu'fir dares another question, "I expect you know about the general?"

 She nods.
-The word "Yes" fills the chamber.
+The word "yes" fills the chamber.
 "I was also aware that Noreeno was not loyal to me as well, but I never guessed that he was a Child of the Citadel.
 Even the Mighty Lucan Forwinol believed them to be extinct at the end of the dark war against Mordan.
 Both Lucan and I